Telraam/Telraam-RPi/README.md

 #### Detailed documentation

-There is extensive documentation in the form of end-of-the-line comments in the code, and there is a detailed documentation that explains some of the practices and ideas behind the code that is available in **[code_documantation.md](./code_documantation.md)**
+There is extensive documentation in the form of end-of-the-line comments in the code, and there is a detailed documentation that explains some of the practices and ideas behind the code that is available in **[code_documentation.md](./code_documentation.md)**

 #### Developement goals

-- [ ] Advanced (Bayesian) tracking (that is capable of handling special cases, such as object overlaps, merging and separating objects, etc. better).
+- [ ] Advanced (Bayesian) tracking (that is capable of better handling special cases, such as object overlaps, merging and separating objects, etc.).
-- [ ] Compressed (binary) data transfer to the server.
+- [ ] Compression of the (binary) data when transferring to the server.
-- [ ] Properly parallelise observing and tracking loops (assuming the Bayesian tracking can be made real-time speed, during active observing the contour data from the previous obsereving window could be tracked and transferred, saving valuable uptime).
+- [ ] Properly parallelise observing and tracking loops (assuming the Bayesian tracking can be made real-time; during actively observing the contour data from the previous observing window could be tracked and transferred, saving valuable uptime).
-- [ ] Better background calculation logic that can handle situations with traffic standstills better.
+- [ ] Better background calculation logic that can better handle situations with traffic standstills.
 - [ ] Go wild, anything that can improve the speed and quality of image processing, object matching and tracking, and data transfer.